ibm-cloud-docs/openshift/openshift_ingress.md

 <br />

-## Classic clusters: Exposing apps to a private network
+## Exposing apps to a private network
 {: #ingress_expose_private}

 Expose apps to a private network by using the private Ingress ALBs in a classic cluster.
 {:shortdesc}

 To use a private ALB, you must first enable the private ALB.
-Because private VLAN-only classic clusters are not assigned an IBM-provided Ingress subdomain, no Ingress secret is created during cluster setup.
+Because private VLAN-only clusters are not assigned an IBM-provided Ingress subdomain, no Ingress secret is created during cluster setup.
 To expose your apps to the private network, you must register your ALB with a custom domain and, optionally, import your own TLS certificate.

 Before you begin:
 * Review the Ingress [prerequisites](#config_prereqs).